-If this sounds too good to be true, that is because it usually is – read the small print, which generally stipulates that bonuses cannot be withdrawn until the funds have been used to make a large number of trades.
+If this sounds too good to be true, that is because it usually is – read the small print, which generally stipulates bonuses cannot be withdrawn until the funds have been used to make many trades.
 This means that bonuses are mostly not only a marketing device but may be used to encourage clients to over trade and delay withdrawing profits.

 It is probably most worthwhile ignoring bonuses completely.

 Almost every Forex broker today offers the full range of order execution types.
-However, there are two in particular worth checking which can be especially useful for some trading styles: trailing stop, and OCO (“one order cancels the other”).
+However, there are two especially worth checking which can be especially useful for some trading styles: trailing stop, and OCO (“one order cancels the other”).